 5. Learn the signs of abuse and how you can help

-Saahas.space is a web-based and mobile app, and chatbot that helps survivors across 196 countries access support and informational resources
+Saahas.space is a web-based mobile app and chatbot that helps survivors across 196 countries access support and informational resources

 6. Start a conversation